YofaGh/MangaScraper/README.md

 > - automatically merge them and convert them into pdf.
 > - change the time sleep between each request.
 > - merge images of a single folder or subfolders of a folder.
+> - convert images of a single folder or subfolders of a folder to pdf file.
+> - search in websites using implemented modules
 > - set the chapter numbers to download when downloading a single manga.
 > - you can use -t argument to set the sleep time between each request. the default is 0.1 sec.